d0tTino/UME/README.md

 demonstrate how to select different storage backends or event stores for development, staging, and production setups.

+### Runtime Settings

+Configuration defaults live in [`src/ume/config.py`](src/ume/config.py).
+This module exposes a `Settings` dataclass whose attributes correspond to the various UME options.
+When imported it first loads a `.env` file from the project root if present and then applies any matching environment variables, allowing you to override the defaults without modifying the code.

+See [`docs/ENV_EXAMPLE.md`](docs/ENV_EXAMPLE.md) for a minimal `.env` template.

 ## Federated Deployments

 Running UME in multiple data centers may require synchronizing memory across